Selecting time-series hyperparameters with the artificial jackknife: Abstract

 \section{Abstract}

 This article proposes a generalisation of the delete-$d$ jackknife to solve hyperparameter selection problems for time series.
-This novel technique is compatible with dependent data since it substitutes the jackknife removal step with a fictitious deletion, wherein observed datapoints are replaced with artificial missing values.
-In order to emphasise this point, I called this methodology artificial delete-$d$ jackknife.
-As an illustration, it is used to regulate vector autoregressions with an elastic-net penalty on the coefficients.
-A software implementation, \texttt{ElasticNetVAR.jl}, is available on \texttt{GitHub}.
+I call it artificial delete-$d$ jackknife to stress that this approach substitutes the classic removal step with a fictitious deletion, wherein observed datapoints are replaced with artificial missing values.
+This procedure keeps the data order intact and allows plain compatibility with time series.
+This manuscript justifies the use of this approach asymptotically and shows its finite-sample advantages through simulation studies.
+Besides, this article describes its real-world advantages by regulating forecasting models for foreign exchange rates.